-Because of more experience with bedaquiline and excellent results published in FQ resistance and XDR-TB,5 these guidelines favor Option 1.
+Because of more experience with bedaquiline and excellent results published in FQ resistance and XDR-TB, these guidelines favor Option 1.
 In programs where only bedaquiline is available, use bedaquiline for:

-- Patients with resistance to fluoroquinolones (including XDR-TB). - Patients with resistance or intolerance to at least one injectable. - Patients with two or more Group 4 drugs (Eto/Pto, Cs, PAS) compromised.
+- Patients with resistance to fluoroquinolones (including XDR-TB). - Patients with resistance or intolerance to at least one injectable. - Patients with two or more Group 4 drugs (Eto/Pto, Cs, PAS) compromised. - Contact to a patient with a strain with resistance pattern of a, b, or c. - Patients unable to tolerate MDR-TB drugs necessary for construction of the regimen. - Patients who are a "failure" of an MDR-TB regimen by 2013 definitions.

-5 Guglielmetti L, Le Dû D, Jachym M, et al.; MDR-TB Management Group of the French National Reference Center for Mycobacteria and the Physicians of the French MDR-TB Cohort.
+&lt;sup>5 Guglielmetti L, Le Dû D, Jachym M, et al.; MDR-TB Management Group of the French National Reference Center for Mycobacteria and the Physicians of the French MDR-TB Cohort.
 Compassionate use of bedaquiline for the treatment of multidrug-resistant and extensively drug-resistant tuberculosis: interim analysis of a French cohort.
 Clin Infect Dis 2015; 60(2): 188-94.